akashmaurya517/SENTIMENT_ANALYSIS_ON_IMDB_DATASET/README.md

 now Run  **Sentiment_Analysis.py** file to get result
 ## Result
 the result will be the array of two elements
-### first element will be showing the pobability of being the sentence or review negative
+### first element of the array will be showing the pobability of being the sentence or review negative
-### the second element of arry is the probability of being thesentence or review positive
+### the second element of array is the probability of being the sentence or review positive